 Finally, one thing worked for me.
 I bought a book.
 And I’m happy to say that I’ve effortlessly practiced gratitude every single day for the past 40 days (since January 1st).
 And I LOVE it!
 It sets my day up wonderfully, and lets me realize how truly fortunate I am to be living this amazing life. (picture source)

 I write 2-3 things for which I’m grateful every day, before I even open my computer.
-Here’s the book I bought … it’s AMAZING how much my attitude toward the day brightens by doing this one simple thing!
+It’s AMAZING how much my attitude toward the day brightens by doing this one simple thing!
 (Note: this post was written in 2014, and was the beginning of a cascade of morning habits!
-To learn about my 2018 morning routine, please see this post).
+To learn about my 2018 morning routine, please see this post, and to get my signature PEPPER Planner, visit this page).

 So please, in whatever form works for you … take just one minute today and practice an attitude of gratitude for your own life.
 And let me know how you like it! (picture source)